Arthur Conan Doyle: Architecture

 Another of Doyle's longstanding interests was architectural design.
 In 1895, when he commissioned an architect friend of his, Joseph Henry Ball, to build him a home, he played an active part in the design process.
 The home in which he lived from October 1897 to September 1907, known as Undershaw (near Hindhead, in Surrey), was used as a hotel and restaurant from 1924 until 2004, when it was bought by a developer and then stood empty while conservationists and Doyle fans fought to preserve it.
-In 2012, the High Court in London ruled in favor of those seeking to preserve the historic building, ordering that the redevelopment permission be quashed on the ground that it had not been obtained through proper procedures.
+In 2012, the High Court in London ruled in favour of those seeking to preserve the historic building, ordering that the redevelopment permission be quashed on the ground that it had not been obtained through proper procedures.
 The building was later approved to become part of Stepping Stones, a school for children with disabilities and special needs.

-Doyle made his most ambitious foray into architecture in March 1912, while he was staying at the Lyndhurst Grand Hotel: He sketched the original designs for a third-storey extension and for an alteration of the front facade of the building.
+Doyle made his most ambitious foray into architecture in March 1912, while he was staying at the Lyndhurst Grand Hotel: he sketched the original designs for a third-storey extension and for an alteration of the front facade of the building.
 Work began later that year, and when it was finished, the building was a nearly exact manifestation of the plans Doyle had sketched.
 Superficial alterations have been subsequently made, but the essential structure is still clearly Doyle's.

 In 1914, on a family trip to the Jasper National Park in Canada, he designed a golf course and ancillary buildings for a hotel.
 The plans were realised in full, but neither the golf course nor the buildings have survived.

 In 1926, Doyle laid the foundation stone for a Spiritualist Temple in Camden, London.
 Of the building's total £600 construction costs, he provided £500.

 Crimes Club

 The Crimes Club was a private social club founded by Doyle in 1903, whose purpose was discussion of crime and detection, criminals and criminology, and continues to this day as "Our Society", with membership numbers limited to 100.
-The club meets four times a year at the Imperial Hotel, Russell Square, London, where all proceedings are strictly confidential ("Chatham House rules").
+The club meets four times a year at the Imperial Hotel, Russell Square, London, with the proceedings conducted under the Chatham House Rules.
 Its logo is a silhouette of Doyle.

-The club's earliest members included John Churton Collins, Japanologist Arthur Diósy, Sir Edward Marshall Hall, Sir Travers Humphreys, H. B. Irving, author (Thou Shalt Do No Murder) Arthur Lambton, William Le Queux, A. E. W. Mason, coroner Ingleby Oddie, Sir Max Pemberton, Bertram Fletcher Robinson, George R. Sims, Sir Bernard Spilsbury, P. G. Wodehouse, and Filson Young.
+The club's earliest members included John Churton Collins, Japanologist Arthur Diósy, Sir Edward Marshall Hall, Sir Travers Humphreys, H. B. Irving, author (Thou Shalt Do No Murder) Arthur Lambton, William Le Queux, A. E. W. Mason, coroner Samuel Ingleby Oddie, Sir Max Pemberton, Bertram Fletcher Robinson, George R. Sims, Sir Bernard Spilsbury, Sir P. G. Wodehouse, and Filson Young.